randomuserid/Adama/Suricata/readme.md

 ### Snort / Suricata Rules

-Update: I have made eight siem rules for interesting Suricata alerts.
-Three are for very recent exploits like Ghostcat and the Exchange RCE.
-Five are alerts from from Travis Green's excellent hunting rules at https://github.com/travisbgreen/hunting-rules/blob/master/hunting.rules - these rules need to be enabled with this command:
+Update: I have made the first eight Elastic SIEM rules for interesting Suricata alerts.
+Three are for very recent exploits in the Emerging Threats rules like Ghostcat and the Exchange RCE.
+Five utilize Travis Green's excellent hunting rules at https://github.com/travisbgreen/hunting-rules/blob/master/hunting.rules - these rules need to be enabled with this command:

 `suricata-update -add-source tgreen/hunting`

-I've added a test to five for a non-private Internet destination address in order to filter out noise from local web services and applications that may use non-standard ports.
+I've added a test to these five for a non-private Internet destination address in order to filter out noise from local web services and applications that may use non-standard ports.
 These searches look like this:

 | Name                                                              | Search                                                                                                                                                                                          |
 |-------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|